 The Ravens won't outscore New England if Joe Flacco completes 14 passes and Ray Rice averages 2.9 yards per carry.
 Baltimore won't slow Tom Brady and the jazzed-up Patriots' offense if it can't stop the run (Arian Foster gained 132 yards) or the top receiver (Andre Johnson had 111 yards receiving).
 And the Ravens definitely won't beat Bill Belichick if they can't punch the ball into the end zone (like Baltimore failed to do late in the third quarter against Houston).

-Wait, how exactly did the Ravens beat Houston today?
+Wait, how exactly did the Ravens beat Houston on Sunday?
 The Texans turned the ball over four times, including three interceptions by rookie T.J.
-Yates, and Baltimore converted them into 17 points.
-It was the classic case of the Texans lost the game more than the Ravens won it.
+Yates, and Baltimore converted those turnovers into 17 points.
+It was the classic case of the Texans losing the game more than the Ravens won it.

 "It's winning by any means necessary," Reed said succinctly.

-The Ravens will get beat up by their critics for a performance like this, especially coming off a bye and playing their first home playoff game in five years.
-But no one should beat up Baltimore like the Texans did Flacco, who was sacked five times (which ties a season-high).
+The Ravens will get beat up by their critics for a performance like this, especially coming off of a bye and playing their first home playoff game in five years.
+But no one should beat up Baltimore like the Texans did Flacco, who was sacked five times (which ties a season high).